gruener-campus-malchow/docs/README.md

-# CampusSlides
+# GCM Docs

 This project enables you to write presentations with Markdown.
-You can see a stable version in action at https://gcm.schule/slides/.
+You can see a stable version in action at https://docs.gcm.schule/.

 ## Getting Started